RE-SS3D/SS3D-WebsiteOLD/README.md

 A template for the blog posts exists at [./_drafts/devblog-format.md](./_drafts/devblog-format.md).

-A checklist regarding the process of the devblog can be found on our[management board](https://trello.com/c/jLB9dKJH).
+A checklist regarding the process of the devblog can be found on our [management board](https://trello.com/c/jLB9dKJH).